Palm Beach, Florida – Local Drug and Alcohol Treatment Guide

 - 5% who took any illicit drug except marijuana.

-- 13% who consumed alcohol or took any illicit drug.
+- 11.4% who drank alcohol or took any illicit drug.

 Among high schoolers in the past 30 days (at the time of the survey):12